matthew-davis/bliss-keyboard/README.md

 Looking to use TypeScript and React

-### Basic layout of the application
-* Output Box
-  * This is where to output the bliss symbols
-  * Needs to respond to keyboard (space, backspace and enter at least)
-  * This is mandatory in the app
-* Translation Box
-  * This is where to write the translations of the characters/words to
-  * It sits under the Output Box
-  * Use a property to turn this component visibility on or off
-* Search Box
-  * Text input that limits displayed characters/words/diacrtics in the Characters box
-  * Use a property to turn this component visibility on or off
-* Flags Box
-  * List flags for all translation languages
-    * English
-    * Swedish
-    * Norwegian
-    * Finnish
-    * Hungarian
-    * German
-    * Dutch
-    * Afrikaans
-    * Russian
-    * Latvian
-    * Polish
-    * French
-    * Spanish
-  * The chosen flag influences the translation, and the search language as well as the language used in the roll over tooltips for each character and finally for the alt tags for each symbol (and any accessibility text included)
-  * You can use a property to set a default language
-  * Use a property to turn this component visibility on or off this can be turned off while a default language is set
-* Header Menu Box
-  * Start with the initial symbols
-  * Each symbol represents a hidden tree of sub menus
-  * This is a mandatory component
-* Characters Box
-  * Output for characters/words returned from menu selection or searching
-  * Each character gets a tooltip with the default language used to indicate the character
-  * Need to indicate on each key a colour tab representing the POS colour
-  * Need to indicate where in the tree structure the user is as well as letting them return to a higher up menu
-  * This is a mandatory component

 ### Tasks
+* Keyboard

-* Figure out how to consume the icon font
+  * Figure out how to use all four symbol sources at the same time (different leading classes: e.g. bs-cha, bs-dia, bs-dep, and bs-wor)
+  * Increase the size of symbols within their keys
+  * Sort the use of fill in the font
+  * Find a way to display the special characters
+  * Maybe make their own font/css files
   * Create indicator menu
   * Confirm all indicators are used in the final menu for a character
   * When visible, look through every menu and group/order symbols
     * Roughly maneuver symbols into 15 groups of about 70
     * Count both Tier 2 and 3 together to get the 70 number
   * Create key containers for words

-* Plan Additional Sections Functionality
+* Output
+  * Need to build the output box structurally/aesthetically
+  * Need to build the ability to accept Characters and depict them
+    * Perhaps an array of objects holding the character/indicator pair
+    * Build functionality to translate this stream to characters
+  * Need to set up function to type character when in the indicator menu
+  * Need to build special functionality to respond to special characters

+* Translation
+  * Sort structure/aesthetics of the translation box
+  * Create a translation using the first word in the series of words from the definition for each character/word in the output box
+  * Run this from the same character array that runs the output box

+* Search
+  * Create text input structure to accept characters
+  * Write function to search definitions for matches (use the selected language)
+  * Limit what is in the characters menu to search matches
+  * Allow search to return words

+* Languages
+  * Create structure aesthetics for language list
+  * Add in flags for each language
+  * onMouseOver of each flag writes the language in the area where definitions go
+  * Make that area available 100% of the time even if the definitions are turned off

 * Tests
   * Create tests for all of this work